Field Manual · DAM

 4. Build a Champions Network

 Identify and empower “DAM Champions” across departments.
 These are early adopters who help train others, answer questions, and promote best practices.
 Champions play a critical role in change success by: Providing peer-to-peer support.
 Sharing feedback with the project team.
 Reinforcing governance and metadata standards.
 Acting as advocates when challenges arise.
-Having visible, accessible champions helps normalise change and spreads confidence throughout the organisation.
+Having visible, accessible champions helps normalize change and spreads confidence throughout the organization.

 5. Create a Comprehensive Training Program